Krowemoh/ScarletDME/README.md

 This is a fork of [geneb's ScarletDME repo](https://github.com/geneb/ScarletDME).

+The goal of this fork is to do develop future features in Zig rather than C.

 ## Installation

 ScarletDME is built with zig.
 There is a install script that is included in the utils directory that will install ScarletDME.